 Discussion item Summary For further reference Client service team Cathy Russell is your senior relationship partner.
 Michael Hawtin is your engagement leader.
 Urooj Vohra is your engagement manager.
 The senior members of our team are consistent with the prior year.
 Page 2 Service deliverables The scope of our services remains consistent with the prior year.
 Page 3 Timing Audit planning: September - October 2014 Interim visit: October 2014 Year-end visit: April - May 2015 Page 4 Audit approach Our audit approach will consist of a mixture of testing selected controls and substantive detail testing.
 Consistent with Canadian GAAS, we'll also add a level of unpredictability into our procedures each year.
-Page 6 Materiality We calculated materiality (based on the 2014 operating budget) and have determined a preliminary materiality of \$8.7M.
-We will report unadjusted and adjusted items over \$435,000 at the end of our audit.
-Page 9 Risk analysis The areas of significant audit focus are consistent with the prior year; mainly: Revenue recognition - government transfers; Significant accounting estimates; and Management override of controls.
+Page 6 We calculated materiality (based on the 2014 operating budget) and have determined a preliminary materiality of \$8.7M.
+We will report unadjusted and adjusted items over \$435,00 at the end of our audit.
+Page 9 The areas of significant audit focus are consistent with the prior year; mainly: Revenue recognition - government transfers; Significant accounting estimates; and Management override of controls.
 Page 6 Fraud risk We discuss fraud risk with you annually.
 In planning our audit, we considered the risk of fraud, management's processes for mitigating that risk and your oversight processes.
-Page 10 2014 audit fees • Our audit fee for the City for the 2014 year, as outlined in our audit engagement letter dated October 21, 2014, is \$91,000 (2013 - \$89,200).
-Page 12 a.
-Your client service team
+2014 audit fees • Our audit fee for the City for the 2014 year, as outlined in our audit engagement letter dated October 21, 2014, is \$91,000 (2013 - \$89,200).
+Page 12

+Your team 2.

-2. Your team
+Your client service team a.